RachaelHerman/RachaelHerman.github.io/index.md

 <center><img src="/images/Rachael_camera.png" alt="Rachael" width="250" height="250"></center>

 Welcome to my professional website.
-I am a research assistant at the University of Michigan.
-I studying the foraging ecology, genetics, and conservation of seabirds across the globe.
-I recently completed my M.Sc in Oceanography and Coastal Sciences in <a href="http://www.oceanography.lsu.edu/politolab/">Michael Polito's Lab</a> at Louisiana State University.
+I am a PhD student at Stony Brook University in the
+<a href="https://lynchlab.com/">Lynch Lab</a>.
+I studying the
+foraging ecology, genetics, and conservation of seabirds across the globe.
+I received my M.Sc in Oceanography and Coastal Sciences in <a href="http://www.oceanography.lsu.edu/politolab/">Michael Polito's Lab</a> at Louisiana State University.

 <div markdown="0"><a href="http://rachaelherman.github.io/research/Herman_CV_2_23_2017.pdf" class="btn">Curriculum Vitae</a></div>